The Marcus and Mark H. Trumbo Award for Excellence in Teaching

 Professor of Education

-Dr. Deborah A. Stevens joined Aurora University in 2001 as an assistant professor in the College of Education.
+Dr. Deborah A. Stevens joined the Aurora University faculty in 2001 as an assistant professor in the School of Education.
 She developed and taught classes at all levels from undergraduate to graduate courses.
 For Dr. Stevens, teaching is the cornerstone of her work and impact means contributing to the development of teacher candidates and the larger audience including in-service teacher practitioners and the community as a whole.
 As a professor, Dr. Stevens assists teacher candidates in becoming critical thinkers, as they construct meaning, learn to question and not just accept educational policy, learn to be resourceful and self-directed, work to demonstrate passion and advocacy for the students they teach and to become fully devoted and committed toward having a positive impact on society.
 Her students describe her as "motivating to do the very best" and "she wants us to achieve to be the best teachers that we can be and after taking her class...how can you not be?" and "it's a tough class, but I have taken a lot more from it than any other methods class."

-When Provost Andrew Manion presented Dr. Stevens with her award, he praised her as “an exceptionally talented educator,” saying that, “her gifts benefit not only Aurora University students in the College of Education, but also the primary and secondary students they go on to teach.
+When Provost Andrew Manion presented Dr. Stevens with her award, he praised her as “an exceptionally talented educator,” saying that, “her gifts benefit not only Aurora University students in the School of Education, but also the primary and secondary students they go on to teach.
 Her impact is felt in schools throughout the region.”

 2010 Trumbo Award Recipient